alexander5109/portfolio/README_ENG.md

 Welcome to my portfolio!
 Here you'll find a curated list of my personal, academic, and community-driven projects, covering a range of topics from game modding to web development and desktop applications.

-## 🐎 Studbook Web Scraper & Race Estimator
+## 🐎 Console App: Studbook Scraper & Race Estimator (Python, Selenium)
 **Freelance / Academic project.**
 A Python-based script developed for collecting and analyzing horse racing data, designed to assist users in making informed betting decisions before a race event.
 It scrapes online data, processes it into structured reports, and highlights key statistics for each horse.